OkelloSam21/mytunes/README.md

         - Open the terminal and run `./gradlew build`.

 ## Usage
 - **Add Song**: Use the "Add Song" option in the menu or right-click on the library pane to add a song.
+The application will automatically extract metadata from the ID3 tags.
 - **Delete Song**: Select a song in the library and use the "Delete Song" option in the menu or right-click on the library pane.
 - **Play Song**: Select a song in the library and click the "Play" button.
 - **Pause/Unpause Song**: Click the "Pause" or "Unpause" button.
 - **Stop Song**: Click the "Stop" button.
 - **Next/Previous Song**: Use the "Next" or "Previous" buttons to navigate through the songs.
+- **Drag and Drop**: Drag and drop files directly onto the library pane to add them.

 ## Contributing
 1. Fork the repository.